tessy1234/data_science/unsupervised learning/readme.md

    1. Unsupervised preprocessing followed by classification:
    The goal is to improve classification performance.
 Unsupervised preprocessing using K-Means is followed by Logistic Regression classification.
    2. Semi-Supervised Learning with K-Means:
    Semi-Supervised Learning is a combination of unsupervised and supervised algorithms using a dataset that is partially labeled.
+   Given a partially labeled dataset, clustering may be an effective way to label the dataset automatically.
+   KMeans algorithm applied to the digits dataset achieves an accuracy rate of about 93.8% compared to the baseline of 96.9%.

 ### 2. Gaussian_Mixture_Model_Anomaly_Detection:
 Gaussian Mixture Model is used for anomaly detection.